East Greenwich Gas Works: History

 The works was built under the auspices of the South Metropolitan Gas Company's chairman George Livesey.
 Before construction could begin many tons of clinker and heavy rubbish were dumped in order to build up the marshy ground.
 The gas works eventually occupied most of the east and centre of the peninsula, stretching for around 2 km from Blackwall Point, southeast towards New Charlton and covering some 240 acre.
 The works took over the chemical works of Frank Hills at Phoenix Wharf on the east side of the peninsula, which already used tar and ammonia from existing gas works.

 In 1889 (during a time of labour unrest including the 1889 dock strike) under the leadership of Will Thorne the workforce resigned en masse in an attempt to prevent a profit-sharing scheme with anti-strike clauses.
 Livesey successfully brought in labour from outside to replace the workforce.

 The site had two very large gas holders.
 The first, built in 1886 and of 8600000 cuft was the world's first 'four lift' (moving section) holder.
 The second, with six lifts and originally the largest in the world at 12200000 cuft, was reduced to 8900000 cuft when it was damaged in the Silvertown explosion in 1917, but was still the largest in England until it was damaged again by a Provisional Irish Republican Army bomb in 1978.
 It was later demolished.
 An extensive internal railway system carried coal from a large coaling pier to the rest of the plant.

 In the 1920s the Government Fuel Research Station next to the works (on land owned by the company) began research into coal liquefaction in order to make petroleum.
 It also performed surveys of the properties of coal, and is believed to have carried out chemical weapons research.
-This closed in 1958, its work transferring to the Warren Spring Laboratory.
+This closed in 1958, its work transferred to the Warren Spring Laboratory.

 Following nationalisation of the gas industry in 1949 the plant was taken over by the South Eastern Gas Board, later passing to British Gas plc.

 In the early 1960s oil gasification plant was introduced, greatly increasing capacity.
 In 1965 the site produced around 400000000 cuft of gas, the largest in the world for a single site.
 After introduction of North Sea gas production ceased in 1976.
 The gasification plant was mothballed for many years, but eventually demolished.

 A striking pre-cast concrete shed at Phoenix Wharf for storage of ammonium sulphate with a parabolic roof was used as a site for film shoots in the 1990s.
 It was demolished on the pretext that illegal rave parties were held there.
 It was also used frequently in the detective series Dempsey and Makepeace.